 - 10 by 12 foot pine pergola, pre-stained at the factory and covered by a 10-year warranty for $1200.

-- Lowes carries a 10 by 10 foot metal pergola that comes with its own fabric canopy for about $600, assembly not included.
+- Lowes carries an aged bronze aluminum 12 by 30 foot pergola for about $5000, assembly not included.

-- For something more unique, take a look at the 12 by 12 Douglas fir pergola on Wayfair.com, which incorporates curved arches rather than the typical boxy pergola design.
+- For something more unique, take a look at the 12 by 12 foot Cedar pergola on Wayfair.com, which incorporates curved arches for a pleasant design.

 The downside to pergolas is that they provide only partial shade unless they are outfitted with a piece of fabric or a vine with a dense growth habit is trained over the top.
 It can take years for a vine to grow to that size, making a successful pergola a long term project.

 The traditional gazebo is hexagonal or octagonal in shape and differs from a pergola in having a solid roof that blocks both sun and rain, as well as a solid floor elevated off the ground.

 In addition to the traditional wooden gazebos there are many modern interpretations that vary in shape, materials, and ornamentation.

 - model with a cupola that starts around $6,000 depending on how you want it customized - i.e., painted or raw wood, pre-wired for electrical fixtures, outfitted with benches, etc.